asmodeus812/elearning/cracking-coding-interview/10-dynamic-programming.md

    2   1
 ```

 -   _time complexity_ - O(d) - with memoization each number of the sequence
     is calculated exactly once, since we have a top down approach, the recursive
-        calls will dril down to N = 1 and N = 2, and calculate upwards, to the target N,
+    calls will drill down to N = 1 and N = 2, and calculate upwards, to the target N,
     meaning that older, smaller numbers will be cached in the memo table, and this
     is how we get O(n) complexity in run time

 -   _space complexity_ - O(d) - the space complexity is based on the number
     of call stack frames occupied during execution, this will not improve even with
     the memo table, since the recursive calls will still reach the very bottom, base
     case and then ascend, unwind the call stack, the depth of the stack will be N
     here too.
-We can be pendantic and say that the comp
+We can be pedantic and say that the comp

 We can clearly see from the call stack representation that a lot of the numbers
 from the sequence are getting re-computed constantly, we it is easy to see that